Surajxxx/Project-Ecommerce/README.md

 ## Cart APIs (_authentication required as authorization header - bearer token_)
 ### POST /users/:userId/cart (Add to cart)
-- Create a cart for the user if it does not exist.
-Else add product(s) in cart.
-- Get cart id in request body.
-- Get productId in request body.
-- Make sure that cart exist.
 - Add a product(s) for a user in the cart.
 - Make sure the userId in params and in JWT token match.
 - Make sure the user exist